 - Obtained a CGPA of at least 2.00

 - At least 60% marks in SSC (Matric) or an equivalent examination (such as O-levels) AND

 - Should have studied for HSSC or an equivalent qualification, for at least two years AND

-- At least 60% marks in the Pre-Engineering or an equivalent examination
+- At least 50% marks in HSSC or an equivalent qualification AND

-- 50% weight to higher percent score of SSC (or an equivalent exam) OR HSSE (or an equivalent exam) AND
+- 50% weight to higher percent score of SSC (or an equivalent exam) OR HSSC (or an equivalent exam) AND

 - 50% weight to marks obtained in Admission Test